15. Best of Portugal

 Day 5.
 Coimbra - Fátima - Lisbon (222 km ~ 138 miles)

-Breakfast in the hotel, then transfer towards Fatima - one of the world's largest Catholic pilgrimage sites in the world - the Sanctuary of Our Lady of Fátima (Santuário de Fátima).
-A definite stop, an explanation and a free time here to feel and appreciate this sacred place.
+Breakfast in the hotel, then transfer towards Fatima, one of the world's largest Catholic pilgrimage sites, the Sanctuary of Our Lady of Fátima (Santuário de Fátima).
+A definite stop, an explanation, and some free time here to feel and appreciate this sacred place.
 Some facts about Fatima:

 Day 6.
 Lisbon